migrod22/phptest/README.md

 5- Import usersystem1.sql (provided)
 6- Go to http://localhost/userSystem/index.php

-And there you go, you can create, edit and delete users.
+And there you go, you can create, edit, list and delete users.